 The proposed offshore yuan-denominated “Nasdaq” in the adjoining sister city now connected by a 55-kilometer bridge and tunnel megastructure could also be a tacit warning that Hong Kong’s guaranteed predominance may come to an end.
 Four-month-long protests have apparently dented Beijing’s faith in the city as well as its pull as a stable, pre-eminent financial hub.

-By compassion, Macau has always been in Beijing’s good books, a role model telling the unruly Hong Kong that democracy and autonomy has to happen and exist on Beijing’s terms.
+By comparison, Macau has always been in Beijing’s good books, a role model telling the unruly Hong Kong that democracy and autonomy has to happen and exist on Beijing’s terms.
 Over the years the gaming capital has also been diversifying away from revenue from the high-rollers that continue to descend upon the tiny territory in droves.

 Observers say Macau can leverage its language and cultural affinity with Portugal, Brazil, Namibia, Angola and other Portuguese-speaking countries to develop renminbi settlement in trade and investment.